 Do this procedure on one device only, other devices will be synced!

-- All settings concerning the free user definable logging fields
+- All settings related to the user-defined fields

-On the Mac, you can export an iCloud based logboog using Menu–>Logbook–>iCloud synced logbook–>Export as logbook file
+On the Mac, you can export an iCloud synced logboog using Menu–>Logbook–>iCloud synced logbook–>Export as logbook file

-On iOs the Club Log real time syncing is not available.
-That means, when you change QSO data or a QSL status, these information will not be synced to Club Log automatically.
-If you want a real time sync with Club Log, use the Mac for these changes.
+Club Log real-time syncing is not available on iOS.
+When you change QSO data, or QSL status, that change will not be synced to Club Log automatically.
+If you need real-time sync with Club Log, please use RUMlog running on a Mac to make those changes.